Does Kratom Interact With Hydromorphone?

 So, as safe as kratom is, combining it with a powerful opioid such as hydromorphone is an unsafe and dangerous choice.

-The precise mechanism of action for hydromorphone is not known, but it works by activating opioid receptors in the brain and spinal cord.
+The precise mechanism of action for hydromorphone is unknown, but it works by activating opioid receptors in the brain and spinal cord.

 Hydromorphone is a Schedule II substance, meaning it has recognized medical uses but also carries a high potential for abuse and dependence.

-Hydromorphone may be administered through the mouth or by injection.
+Indicated for moderate to severe acute pain and severe chronic pain, hydromorphone may be administered orally or by injection.
 Its effects usually take an hour to begin and last up to five hours.